At a Glance

 About Us

-At West Kent we’re passionate about the role a housing association can play in society and believe the values of an organisation are what makes it special.
+At West Kent we're passionate about the role a housing association can play in society and believe the values of an organisation are what makes it special.
 Our vision is to deliver places to live and space to grow for our current and future residents.
-Our values guide us to how we do things from delivering on our promises, working with honesty, integrity, and flexibility, showing compassion and self-awareness, as well as a commitment to learning and equally important working hard and having fun.

 Location

-You will be based at HOUSE which runs from the Eden Centre in Edenbridge.
+You will be based at HOUSE which runs from the Eden Centre in Edenbridge

 Application Information

 We will only consider applications with a full CV and completed application form.
-Advert Closing Date: 9am on Friday 15 May 2026.
-Interview Date: Tuesday 19 May 2026.

-Contact Detail:
+Contact Details:

-West Kent Housing Association Recruiting Team
+West Kent Housing Association Recruitment Team

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

-We think this is how you could land Youth Worker (HOUSE Project)
+We think this is how you could land Youth Worker (HOUSE Project) in Edenbridge

 ✨Tip Number 1